 We were originally formed in 2013 as Antero Resources Midstream Management LLC to become the general partner of Antero Midstream Partners LP.
 In 2017, Antero Resources Midstream Management LLC converted from a limited liability company to a limited partnership under the laws of the State of Delaware, and changed its name to Antero Midstream GP LP in connection with its initial public offering.
-In March 2019, Antero Midstream GP LP was converted from a limited partnership to a corporation under the laws of the State of Delaware and changed its name to Antero Midstream GP LP was converted from a limited partnership to a corporation under the laws of the State of Delaware and changed its name to Antero Midstream GP LP was converted from a limited partnership to a corporation under the laws of the State of Delaware and changed its name to Antero Midstream Corporation.
+In March 2019, Antero Midstream GP LP was converted from a limited partnership to a corporation under the laws of the State of Delaware and changed its name to Antero Midstream GP LP was converted from a limited partnership to a corporation under the laws of the State of Delaware and changed its name to Antero Midstream Corporation.
 Other than Messrs.
-Keyte and Kennedy and Ms. McArdle, who were appointed to the Board in April 2019, April 2021 and March 2020, respectively, each of our existing directors was appointed to the Board in connection with the closing of the simplification transactions") in March 2019.
+Keyte and Kennedy and Mses.
+McArdle and Chisholm, who were appointed to the Board in April 2019, April 2021, March 2020 and December 2022, respectively, each of our existing directors was appointed to the Board in connection with the closing of the simplification transactions (the "Simplification Transactions") in March 2019.